 Remove the Background with the Magic Wand and Eraser

 Now click an area of the image background to remove with the Magic Wand selector.
-It highlights the area and colors it will remove as shown below and turn transparent.
-If the selector also includes some areas of the foreground that you intend to retain in the image, drag the tolerance bar further to the left; this effectively tells the magic wand to be a bit pickier about what it considers to be the same area of the image and it will select less.
+It highlights the area with an animated black and white dashed line.
+If the selection includes some areas of the foreground that you intend to retain in the image, drag the tolerance bar further to the left; this effectively tells the magic wand to be a bit pickier about what it considers to be the same area of the image and it will select less.
 Dragging the bar more to the right will increase the number of color shades selected, so will most probably include some areas of the foreground if above 75%.
 You may need to play with the slider to get the tool to work well on your particular image, but in general the Magic Wand is very good at what it does.

-Then press the Del key to erase the selected area of the image, and it should be replaced with the grey and white checkerboard background.
-Keep on selecting areas of the background to erase with the Magic Wand tool, and press the Del key until you’ve removed most of the background as shown in the snapshot below.
+Press the Delete key to erase the selected area of the image, and it should be replaced with the grey and white checkerboard background.
+Keep on selecting areas of the background to erase with the Magic Wand tool, and press the Delete key until you’ve removed most of the background as shown in the snapshot below.
 To erase smaller areas, press Ctrl and + to zoom in and select them.

 Now you might be left with a few small specs of colors scattered in the background.
 You can use the Eraser tool to remove left over backdrop colors.
 Click Tools > Eraser and then hold the left mouse button and move the cursor over the remaining background colors to remove them.
 Select a higher brush width to wipe the remaining color gradients off the background more quickly, which could then leave you with output comparable to that shown directly below.